|

 Charles E. Boles (aka Black Bart, aka Charles E. Bolton) lived in San Francisco.

-He was a man well into his 50's, about five-foot eight inches tall, ramrod straight, with gray hair and a mustache.
+He was a man well into his 50's, about five-foot eight inches tall, ramrod straight, with gray

+hair and a moustache.
 A natty dresser, he favored diamonds and carried a short cane.

 People seeing him walk down the street in 1870's San Francisco would